-- 1. All full-time undergraduate students (on Honours and Foundation Degrees) must take a minimum of 120 credits in each year, usually comprised of six 20-credit modules (or the equivalent) in each year, normally three in each semester or two in each term.
+All full-time undergraduate students (on Honours and Foundation Degrees) must take a minimum of 120 credits in each year, usually comprised of six 20-credit modules (or the equivalent) in each year, normally three in each semester or two in each term.
 Students on accelerated degrees may take up to 200 credits per year across two stages.
-Exceptionally, where a Progression and Award Board has permitted a student to progress "trailing" a module, a student may take up to 80 credits in one semester or 60 credits in one term. - 2.
-Part-time undergraduate students are subject to the same conditions of entry as full-time students, and the same awards are open to them except the BEd Honours, accelerated degrees, PGCE and BSc Honours Speech and Language Therapy awards.
+Exceptionally, where a Progression and Award Board has permitted a student to progress whilst 'trailing' a module, a student may take up to 80 credits in one semester or 60 credits in one term.

+- 2. Part-time undergraduate students are subject to the same conditions of entry as full-time students, and the same awards are open to them except the BEd Honours and accelerated degrees.
 They will normally complete a programme of study leading to a degree with Honours in 5-6 years or a Foundation Degree in 3 to 4 years, but they could take longer provided they continue to engage with their studies see Section 8 of this Framework.
 Part-time students may not take more than 80 credits per year or 40 credits per semester.
 Regulations governing progression and retrieval of initial failure apply equally to full-time and part-time students. - 3.
-In cases where the University reviews and revalidates a programme and/or modifies the regulatory framework and/or changes the menu of modules available, part-time students who extend, or return to their studies following

-- interruption, may be required to change their registration in line with the new arrangements. - 4.
-Students may apply to transfer from one mode to another on completion of assessment at the end of any semester.
-The appropriate form is available on the Student Portal.
-Students should be aware of the financial implications of a change to mode of attendance and should seek advice from their Personal Development Tutor, Student Support and Registry Services prior to requesting a change.
+In cases where the University reviews and revalidates a programme, modifies the regulatory framework and/or changes the menu of modules available, part-time students who extend, or return to their studies following interruption, may be required to change their registration in line with the new arrangements. - 4.
+Students may apply to transfer from one mode to another on completion of assessment at the end of any semester/term.
+The transfer form is available on Antler and MyMarjon.
+Students should be aware of the financial implications of a change in mode of attendance and should seek advice from their Personal Development Tutor and Student Wellbeing and Support prior to requesting a change.

-1.6 BA and BSc Honours
+1.6 Undergraduate Honours